winterstein/data-pivot/README.md

 # Data Pivot (pivot.js)

-Status: early scratch!
+Status: early version!

 pivot makes it easy to rearrange JSON objects (or other objects).
-It takes 3 arguments:
+It takes 3 arguments, then you call run():

-  pivot(data, inputSchema, outputSchema)
+  pivot(data, inputSchema, outputSchema).run()

-Where the schemas are in the format e.g. "top-key -> middle-key -> value" You can call the keys anything you like - they get matched between inputSchema and outputSchema.
+The schemas use a simple string format like this: "top-key -> middle-key -> value".
+You can call the keys anything you like - they get matched between inputSchema and outputSchema.

 pivot can sum numbers and collect multiple values into arrays (this and other settings can be configured).